Linux Mint vs. Ubuntu: Features and Advantages

-If you are a little tired of the operating system you currently use or, perhaps, frustrated with the changes made to the Windows 8 desktop environment, you may be looking in to Linux distributions as a new alternative.
+If you are a little tired of the operating system you currently use or, perhaps, frustrated with the changes made to the most recent Windows desktop environments, you may be looking into Linux distributions as a new alternative.
 Good choice!
-Switching to Linux can definitely breathe some new life in to your computer and deliver a highly satisfying experience.
+Switching to Linux can definitely breathe some life into your computer and deliver a highly satisfying experience.

 The standard installation process for Linux Mint and Ubuntu are similar.
 After downloading the operating system’s image file, you will either burn it to a disc or write it to a removable drive (using specialized software such as Unetbootin).
 Then, you simply boot your computer from the installation media you created, and an installation wizard will walk you through the process.